 Bealach Na Bà: UK's highest tarmac road

-"Sorry! this is a new tour, we do not have any testimonials just yet.
-We recommend that you view our customer testimonials for our other cycling holidays to get a general..."
+"This is a new tour for 2020, we do not have any testimonials just yet.
+We recommend that you view our customer testimonials for our other cycling holidays to get a..."